silversub/terraform/tutorials/multi_region_web_apps.md

 - Import infrastructure resource information from Terraform to Ansible.
 - Deploy a sample WordPress app across {{site.data.keyword.Bluemix_notm}} regions on your {{site.data.keyword.Bluemix_notm}} infrastructure with Ansible.
 - Use Ansible to finalize the setup of your WordPress app across both regions.
-- Explore the high availability capabilities of the multi-region Wordpress architecture.
+- Explore the high availability capabilities of the multi-region WordPress architecture.

 ## Time required
 {: #time_multi_region}